Winding of geodesic rays chosen by a harmonic measure: Appendix : General limit laws for cocycles

-The $\nu$-average of $M$ for any $\mu$-stationary probability measure $\nu$ on $X$ is equal to $A$.
-Indeed, one can assume $\nu$ ergodic, and this follows from the proof of \Cref{CLT-gen-lem} and the fact that the limit in the CLT for $\sigma$ does not depend on $x$.
+where $M$ is the function defined previously.
+To conclude, we need to check the following lemma. \details{ \begin{lemma} The sequence of empirical averages $(\kappa_{n,x}(M))_{n\geq 1}$ converges to $A$ uniformly in $x\in X$. \end{lemma} \begin{proof}[Proof of \Cref{lemma-nuM}] We first observe that for any $\mu$-stationary probability measure $\nu'$ on $X$, the $\nu'$-average of $M$ is equal to $A$.
+Indeed, one can assume $\nu'$ ergodic.
+The proof of \Cref{CLT-gen-lem} shows that $\nu'(M)$ is the limit covariance in the CLT for $\sigma(., x'_{0})$ where $x'_{0}$ is typical for $\nu'$.
+But we also note that the $(\mu,X)$-control assumption on $\sigma$ implies that a CLT for $\sigma(., x)$ implies the same CLT for $\sigma(., y)$ where $y\in X$ is any other spatial coordinate.
+Hence, the limit covariance is independent of $\nu'$.
+This justifies that $\nu'(M)=A$ for all stationary probability measure $\nu'$ on $X$.

-It follows that the empirical average $\kappa_{n,x}(M)$ must converge to $A$ uniformly in $x\in X$.
-Indeed, we would otherwise have some sequence $\kappa_{n,x_{n}}(M)$ at distance $\eps$ from $A$.
-But $M$ is bounded continous and any accumulation point of $\kappa_{n,x_{n}}$ is stationary, whence a contradiction.
-This concludes the proof.
+To conclude, we now assume by contradiction that $\kappa_{n,x}(M)$ does not converge to $A$ uniformly in $x\in X$, i.e. we have some sequence $\kappa_{n,x_{n}}(M)$ at distance $\eps>0$ from $A$.
+But $M$ is bounded continous and any accumulation point of $\kappa_{n,x_{n}}$ is stationary, whence a contradiction with the first paragraph. \end{proof} This concludes the proof of \Cref{general-CLT}.} \end{proof}